genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 }
 ```

-When you finish, remember to  run *genesis-generated-dao​* and *genesisproduct-assemble*.​
+When you finish, remember to  run `genesis-generated-dao` and `genesisproduct-assemble`.​

 :::tip
 As we previously generated the fields, autocompletion helps you to define the tables more quickly, and with fewer errors.
 Also note that Genesis provides several autogenerated primary keys: **sequence**, **uuid**, **autoincrement**.
 :::

-### Automated Testing
+### Automated testing

 So far we have been testing our work manually, using Genesis Console or some HTTP client.

 Now the time has come to start writing some automated tests for our application.

-Before running tests, install the [FoundationDB](https://genesisglobal.jfrog.io/artifactory/community-uploads/foundationdb-6.2.15-x64.msi) locally to allow a proper database mocking.
-Further details regarding FoundationDB can be found [here](https://www.foundationdb.org/).
+Before running the tests, install the [FoundationDB](https://genesisglobal.jfrog.io/artifactory/community-uploads/foundationdb-6.2.15-x64.msi) locally to allow a proper database mocking.
+Further details on FoundationDB can be found [on its website](https://www.foundationdb.org/).

-Let's create a automated test that inserts and retrieves some data using Genesis' automated test support components, in summary:
+Let's create an automated test that inserts and retrieves some data using the Genesis automated test support components.
+In summary:

 * load data from a CSV file
 * retrieve data using [Genesis Database API](/reference/developer/api/database/overview/)